jimcasey/home/docs/cloud-ide.md

 ### Environment setup:

-Next, we'll update and install packages – I was surprised we only needed so few additional packages:
+Next, we'll update Ubuntu – I was surprised we could get away so few additional packages:

 ```sh
 apt update && apt upgrade
 apt install git mosh vim zsh
 ```

-> Note that all commands here assume we're running under the `root` user; if you're running under another user you'll have to `sudo` everything up.
+> Note that all commands here assume we're running under the `root` user, if you're running under another user you'll have to `sudo` everything up.

 I've made my Zsh theme, profile and aliases [available in this repo][15], so at this point we can [create a new SSH key, register with GitHub][13], clone and run my [profile configuration script][16].